 The artworks produced by our talented students are celebrated and displayed around the school, as well as featured in our newsletter. school website and social media.

 All children at St. Paul’s are given the opportunity to study a Language other than English (LOTE).

-Through their immersion in a LOTE, students increasingly notice the many similarities and differences that exit between the Italian and Australian cultural practices.
+Through their immersion in the Italian language students increasingly notice the many similarities and differences that exist between Italian and Australian cultural practices.
 Students also notice similarities and differences in the patterns of the Italian language compared to English and other familiar languages.
-Together they learn to recognize, appreciate and respect these cultural differences as they grow in their understanding of each other.
+Together they learn to recognise, appreciate and respect these cultural differences as they grow in their understanding of each other.

 At St. Paul’s, our Physical Education and Sport Program is all about active participation and skill development in a positive and encouraging environment.
 The children participate in weekly Physical Education sessions, that focus on skill development and cooperation, All children are supported and encouraged to display sportspersonship and to be their best in all that they do in these areas.
 In our program the children are exposed to a wide range of games and sports that encompass strategies, team work, personal well being and thinking skills.

 - Perceptual Motor Program (PMP): this program encourages